urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 ## Address space distribution

-Address space has continued to change hands since we put the Urbit on-chain in January 2019.
+Address space has continued to change hands since we put Urbit on-chain in January 2019.
 At that time, we had a fairly granular understanding of who owned what.
 Today we only have precise numbers for the Tlon and urbit.org owned address space.
-Galaxies change hands quite infrequently, so we know more about that ownership table than stars and planets.
+Galaxies change hands quite infrequently, so we know more about that ownership than stars and planets.
 We know next to nothing about the distribution of planets.

 We consider the opacity of our understanding about transactions on the network to be a privacy feature rather than a bug.
 To be specific about the information we can collect here: first, we don’t know anything about users beyond their ETH address, and second, we can’t tell the difference between a transfer of an address, and the re-keying of an address.
 This means we’re never entirely sure if a transfer has in fact occurred; we only know that the address has changed.